 – Chelsea Dyjak, Sr. Manager, Paid Social at Tinuiti

 If a brand doesn’t have access to Facebook Shops, Facebook’s native checkout, or Instagram Checkout, there are still opportunities to leverage social commerce.
 Instagram lets brands sell products right from posts or stories, and Facebook Marketplace allows users to purchase from local and ecommerce businesses alike without having to leave the Facebook app.

+During last year’s partner summit, Snapchat announced that profiles that included shopping links, which were previously limited to certain marketers/brands, are now open to additional businesses and brands.
 These accounts have the Shop button on their Snapchat profiles, allowing users to access the shops directly from a profile within the Snapchat app.

 Part of this strategy included launching three new channels for the brand—Snapchat, Pinterest, and TikTok—as part of their “e.l.f.ing Amazing” brand campaign.
 With this launch, Tinuiti helped e.l.f. become the first-ever beauty brand to advertise on TikTok.
 Our efforts resulted in 31M video views and 548,000 new users to elfcosmetics.com in just 90 days.
 This campaign ultimately helped lead to a greater engagement with TikTok—which included the viral #EyesLipsFace campaign.

 “TikTok continues to disrupt the standard purchase journey as consumers on TikTok are looking for brands to entertain and allow them to participate, all while building trust through social proof.
 TikTok has changed the way that brands interact with their customers and we continue to see organic and paid solutions create viral shopping patterns through authentic UGC content.”

 – Rachel Legere, Director, Paid Social at Tinuiti